 As with other cultural initiatives, if employees don't see the behaviour modelled by senior management, there is significantly less chance they will behave that way themselves.

-When everyone in an organisation works together, engaging employees in sustainability business practices become the norm instead of the responsibility of just a few.
+When everyone in an organisation works together, engaging employees in sustainability can become the norm instead of the responsibility of just a few.

 Educate and train